Petco Health and Wellness (NASDAQ:WOOF) PT Lowered to $5.00

-Petco Health and Wellness (NASDAQ:WOOF – Free Report) had its price objective decreased by Needham & Company LLC from $8.00 to $5.00 in a research report report published on Wednesday, Benzinga reports.
-Needham & Company LLC currently has a buy rating on the stock.
+Petco Health and Wellness (NASDAQ:WOOF – Free Report) had its price target decreased by The Goldman Sachs Group from $7.00 to $5.00 in a research note released on Thursday morning, Benzinga reports.
+The Goldman Sachs Group currently has a buy rating on the stock.

-Petco Health and Wellness (NASDAQ:WOOF – Get Free Report) last announced its quarterly earnings data on Wednesday, November 29th.
-The company reported ($0.05) earnings per share (EPS) for the quarter, missing the consensus estimate of $0.02 by ($0.07).
+Petco Health and Wellness (NASDAQ:WOOF – Get Free Report) last released its quarterly earnings data on Wednesday, November 29th.
+The company reported ($0.05) EPS for the quarter, missing analysts’ consensus estimates of $0.02 by ($0.07).
+The business had revenue of $1.49 billion for the quarter, compared to the consensus estimate of $1.51 billion.
 Petco Health and Wellness had a positive return on equity of 0.73% and a negative net margin of 19.89%.
-The firm had revenue of $1.49 billion for the quarter, compared to analysts’ expectations of $1.51 billion.
-During the same quarter in the prior year, the business posted $0.11 earnings per share.
 Petco Health and Wellness’s revenue was down .5% on a year-over-year basis.
-On average, sell-side analysts anticipate that Petco Health and Wellness will post 0.06 EPS for the current fiscal year.
+During the same period in the previous year, the business posted $0.11 earnings per share.
+As a group, equities research analysts anticipate that Petco Health and Wellness will post 0.06 earnings per share for the current fiscal year.

 Institutional Investors Weigh In On Petco Health and Wellness